prisms-center/phaseField/README.md

 <B>Version information:</B>

-This version of the code, v2.0.2 (pre), contains some ongoing minor pre-release updates to v2.0.1.
-The formal release of v2.0.2 is planned for early to mid 2018.
+This version of the code, v2.1 (pre), contains some somewhat substantial changes from v2.0.2.
+The expected release is in August 2018.

 <B>What is PRISMS-PF?</B>